RABrL/TechPlus-Test2/README.md

 It is constituted by a Front app developed in Astro the web framework using react components, a Java back which connects to a PostgreSQL database.

 ## How start
-To run this project locally, you need to have docker and docker-compose installed. also you need create a .env file with your variables to look what variables view the *.en.example* file
+To run this project locally, you need to have docker and docker-compose installed. also you need create a .env file with your variables to look what variables view the *.env.example* file

 First of all clone the repository